EQWorks/common/communications.md

 # Communications

-## Opt-in
+## First line of Communication: Texting

+We use a few tools to help team members communicate with one another: Slack, Gmail and Asana.
+Before you decide to have a face-to-face or voice/video conference, take some time to organize your thoughts, and write them down.
+Revise it to be as concise as possible.
+If it's not urgently blocking all of your next tasks, use Slack, Gmail or Asana to contact another team member asynchronously (in an intermittent manner).

+Budget communiction time.
+Try to allocate yourself a relatively fixed schedule to initiate, check and respond to messages.
+To a certain extent, this means try to optimize for the whole block of contiguous time that suits better for your job (knowledge-based, creative endeavors).

+#### - Slack -
-Opt-in to Slack channels, calendars, or Asana projects, etc., that you are interested in or obligated to.
-Configure notifications on these tools to suit this mindset:
+Opt-in: Opt-in to the channels that you are interested in or obligated to.
+Set up your notifications on these tools to suit your needs:

 - Notification on direct ping and private/direct message.
 - Optional notification on direct group ping, and thread messages.
 - Silent/no notification on the rest of the messages.

-Opt-out from ones you are no longer interested in or obligated to.
+Opt-out: Opt-out from ones you are no longer interested in or obligated to.

-As for emails, you may do the following:

-- Pin/star items that need future attention.
-Archive them as soon as they're done, or no longer needed.
-- Optionally snooze items that need future attention.
-Archive them as soon as they're done, or no longer needed.
-- Archive the rest.

-## Asynchronous by Default

-Whenever you want to communicate with others, default to an asynchronous way.
+Asynchronous by Default: Whenever you want to communicate with others, default to an asynchronous way.
 By doing so, you respect your coworker's time and the fact that they may be in the "zone" and should not be interrupted if you are at all considerate about others and their productivity.
 When necessary, elevate your message's attention-seeking priority in such order:

 1. Send a well-written message in a relevant Slack channel, or GitHub issues, etc.
 2. If this needs a certain person's or group's attention, ping them right below or start a thread and ping them there.